You have no items in your cart. Want to get some nice things?Go shopping

 Over the past few years, and interestingly somewhat in tandem with the start of the pandemic, online demand for dried flowers has skyrocketed.
 Once deemed dusty and old-fashioned, reminiscent of bowls of potpourri in bathrooms and hallways, dried flowers have seen their reputation rebloom.
 From bohemian wedding bouquets to dried floral sculptures and wreaths, dried flowers are no longer confined to a bowl.
 Alongside drying flowers in 3D, pressing flowers has also returned to the forefront of modern crafting.

 Styling your home with the seasons is one of the joys of embracing seasonal living, and turning to dried flowers, and particularly seed heads, can help bring the outdoors in during the colder months.
-When slow flowers (seasonal and locally produced) can be in shorter supply, dried seed heads and grasses are the perfect alternative.
+When slow flowers (seasonal and locally produced cut flowers) can be in shorter supply, dried seed heads and grasses are the perfect alternative.
 Long-lasting, sculptural and sometimes spiky, dried seed heads add interest and a natural touch to table and shelf styling.
 If you have your own garden, choosing plants for both their flowers and seed heads can also prolong the visual interest across seasons outside, and create a free, sustainable source of interior décor that mirrors the patterns of nature.

 Below, you’ll find a list of plants with sculptural seed heads to add drama to garden borders and your favourite vases and vessels.